Introduction

 AI Tools:

-• Monthly cost: $100 for tools like Cursor and Claude (plus additional credits).
+• Monthly cost: $100 for tools like Cursor and Claude (considering the additional credits needed for a full time developer).

 Productivity Improvement:

-• Short term: AI can improve developer productivity by 10%.
+• Short term: AI can improve developer productivity by 10% maybe 20%.
+Considering developers write code only for a short period of their working time.

 • Medium term: As companies adapt and tools improve, productivity could increase by 30%.